Forest of Dean: In popular culture

 In 1967, John Berger's sociological work A Fortunate Man was set in the Forest of Dean.
 A film of the same name was filmed in the Forest of Dean in 1972.

 Heavy metal band Black Sabbath rented Clearwell Castle in 1973 to write and record their fifth album, Sabbath Bloody Sabbath.
 The band rehearsed in the castle dungeon for inspiration.
 In 1978, the members of Led Zeppelin reconvened at the castle after a period apart, and began writing and rehearsing what became their In Through the Out Door album.

 J. K. Rowling, author of the Harry Potter series, sets several crucial chapters of her final Harry Potter book in this forest.

 In July 2014, scenes from Star Wars: The Force Awakens were filmed in Puzzlewood.

+Several locations in the forest were used as a filming location for multiple scenes in the Netflix series Sex Education (2019–2023).

 The 2023 Channel Four series The Change was set in the forest.